CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 This is an odd fellow, who will ask the players for a *small* favor.
 He wants a *live* sample of undead flesh.
 He suspects something beyond necromancy at work, but finds himself incapable of acquiring it, on his own.
 He would accompany the PCs to a nearby alley, where he heard gurgles and uncoordinated foot falls.
 Several tougher undead are clawing on the doors of the houses there.
 The PCs will have to grapple and hold one of them long enough for the plague doktor to take his sample.

 If they agree, as advance payment, he'll hand them an alchemical potion.
-As reward, he promises another potion.
+As reward, he promises two more potions.

 If the players try to take the potions by force, he'll use smoke bombs to disengage, run and hide in the alleys.
 The players can chase him with a successful, very hard observation test.
+He'll also use alchemical potions to detonate parts of the buildings around, to block passage to him.
 He's a slippery fellow...

 ### Citizens Stuck in a Burning House
 Screams for help from a burning house may alert the players that someone is inside.